beehive-lab/TornadoVM/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: bash

-   # explore accelerator reachable from TornadoVM
+   # list the accelerator devices that are reachable from TornadoVM
    tornado --devices

    # run unit tests